 But don't forget to apply the carrot as well as the stick.
-Continuing with the above example, you might give a salesperson who sold 120 widgets a 30% commission rate.
-A sales rep who sold 150 widgets might get a 40% commission rate, etc.
+Continuing with the above example, you might give a salesperson who sells 120 widgets a 30 percent commission rate.
+A sales rep who sells 150 widgets might get a 40 percent commission rate, etc.

 If your sales team has different quotas for multiple products or services, commissions structures can get more complicated, but the essential program should stay the same.
 If the sales team's quota is selling 75 of widget A and 25 of widget B, then structure the commissions accordingly.
 When the company launches a new product and wants salespeople to really push that product, you might offer a "bonus" commission that has higher payouts for selling that particular product.

 The Floating Commission Plan

 The “floating” commission plan directly ties compensation to performance.
 What's more, it does so in a way that makes fiscal sense for the company as well as the salesperson.
 After all, a sales rep who sells 150 percent of the quota makes the company a lot more money than one who only sells 50 percent of the quota, so the former salesperson deserves a higher percentage of the profits than the latter.